-Both marketing automation (MA) and sales force automation (SFA) platforms are specialized tools within a CRM solution.
-While both tools offer great support for your team, they are limited in the insights they can deliver.
+Specialized tools within a CRM solution include both marketing automation (MA) and sales force automation (SFA).
+While both tools offer great support for your team, their limited in what they can deliver.
 As standalone systems, their value is directly dependent on the company’s use case.
-Although you could get by with just a marketing or a sales force program, you would always be missing the essential pieces of customer data that you need to create broader insights.
+You could get by with just a marketing or a sales force program.
+But, you would always be missing the essential pieces of customer data that you need to create broader insights.

 Together, SFA and MA tools brings a unified view of your customer and sales data.
 When you integrate this data into a CRM solution, the utility of each improves exponentially.
 When your SFA and MA initiatives are within your current CRM software, these mature, powerful tools — such as Marketo, Pardot, Act-On, and HubSpot — expand CRM beyond its typical definition.
 It becomes Total CRM.

-The core concept behind Total CRM is the integration of these tools, creating a depth of reporting and insight beyond the scope of any one tool.
+The core concept behind Total CRM is the integration of these tools.
+It creates a depth of reporting and insight beyond the scope of any one tool.
 Integrations across these systems can take many forms, however, each with varying degrees of value, utility, and technical complexity.

-Once total integration has been achieved, new options, such as lead scoring and form submissions, become available to the business.
+Once you achieve total integration, new options, such as lead scoring and form submissions, become available to the business.

 The deeper and more comprehensive the integration, the more sophisticated the options for handling lead and customer data becomes.
 As a result, lead management can become much more efficient.